-Waiting List:
+Wait List:

-Once the center reaches capacity enrollment for any age group, we will maintain a waiting list on MilitaryChildCare.Com.
-Vacancies are filled from the waiting list by age group based on the Priority of Access and MCO 1710.30.
-This waiting list is generated by the Military Child Care website (MilitaryChildCare.com).
+Once the center reaches capacity enrollment for any age group, we will maintain a wait list on MilitaryChildCare.Com.
+Vacancies are filled from the wait list by age group based on the Priority of Access and MCO 1710.30.
+This wait list is generated by the Military Child Care website (MilitaryChildCare.com).
 Placement is by registration date and DoD Priority Placement Guidelines, which are available through your R&R office.
-In all cases priority shall be given to families seeking full time child care in the following order:
+In all cases, priority shall be given to families seeking full time childcare in the following order: